TruStory/truchain/docs/spec/mint/README.md

 ### Begin-Block

-At the beginning of each block, inflation is re-calcuated, and distributed.
+At the beginning of each block, inflation is re-calcuated.

 #### Inflation Rate